 We run \ciber by choosing the collapsed parameter set to be $10$ weights and $100$ weights at the last layer of the neural network models for CIFAR-10 and CIFAR-100 respectively.
 The weights are chosen using the same heuristic as the one for regression tasks, i.e., to choose the weights whose samples from the SGD trajectories have large variances.
 We compare \ciber with strong baselines including SWAG~\citep{maddox2019simple} reproduced by their open-source implementation, standard SGD, SWA~\citep{izmailov2018averaging}, SGLD~\citep{welling2011bayesian} and KFAC~\citep{ritter2018scalable}.

-\textbf{Transfer from CIFAR-10 to STL-10.} We further consider a transfer learning task where we use the model trained on CIFAR-10 to be evaluated on STL-10~\citep{coates2011analysis}.
+\textbf{Transfer from CIFAR-10 to STL-10.} We further consider a transfer learning task using the model trained on CIFAR-10 to be evaluated on dataset STL-10~\citep{coates2011analysis}.
 STL-10 shares nine out of ten classes with the CIFAR-10 dataset but has a different image distribution.
 It is a common benchmark in transfer learning to adapt models trained on CIFAR-10 to STL-10.

-\textbf{Results.} We present the test classification performance on CIFAR-10 and CIFAR-100 in Table~\ref{tab: accuracy for classification} and that of transfer learning in Table~\ref{tab: accuracy for transfer learning}, both of which use VGG-16 networks~\citep{simonyan2014very}.
-More results using different network architectures are presented in Appendix.
-With the same number of samples as SWAG, \ciber outperforms SWAG and other baselines in most evaluations and deliver comparable performance otherwise, demonstrating the effectiveness of using collapsed samples in improving uncertainty estimation as well as classification performance.
+\textbf{Results.} We present the test classification performance on dataset CIFAR-10 and CIFAR-100 in Table~\ref{tab: accuracy for classification} and that of transfer learning in Table~\ref{tab: accuracy for transfer learning}.
+The neural network models used in the classification task are VGG-16 networks and the models used in the transfer learning task are VGG-16 and PreResNet-$164$.
+More results using different network architectures are presented in the Appendix.
+With the same number of samples as SWAG, \ciber outperforms SWAG and other baselines in most evaluations and delivers comparable performance otherwise, demonstrating the effectiveness of using collapsed samples in improving uncertainty estimation as well as classification performance.